ginpei/20170429-docker/commands.md

 ## Docker Compose

+### General

+You have to run these commands in a directory in which your `docker-compose.yml` is.

 ### `docker-compose up`

 Starts containers. `C-c` to stop.
 Since it sometimes fails, you may need to run `docker-compose stop` by yourself.